 Although he had to retire from his chancellorship position he had not given up to devote more time to public service.
 In 1817 he was appointed to be a regent of the State University of New York.
 He served in that capacity until 1829 because of his death.
 He disappeared mysteriously on December 12, 1829, after leaving his hotel room to post a letter on board the Albany boat at the foot of Cortland Street in New York City.
 Lansing was 75 years old at the time of his death and was presumed drowned or murdered.
 No explanation was ever found for his disappearance.
-A cenotaph was erected at Albany Rural Cemetery to commemorate his many years of public service.
+A cenotaph was erected at an unknown site to commemorate his many years of public service.

 John Lansing was married and his wife's name was Cornelia.
 Cornelia passed away five years following his disappearance, in 1834.
 There is little information on their children.
 Apparently there were three but only one survived beyond childhood.
 John Lansing was the uncle of Gerrit Yates Lansing, a Representative to the U. S. Congress from 1831 to 1837.
 The city of Lansing, Michigan was named after the Lansing Family.